Rigging and Lifting · 2–5 min talk

 Key Hazards

-- Sling failure from cuts or wear
+• Sling failure from damage, overload, or improper use

 2–3 Minute Talk Script